jaafarkh/spectcorrV2/README.md

 Copy the file libfftw3-3.dll from projectdir/SigProcess/fftw32 for 32-bit building or projectdir/SigProcess/fftw64
 for 64-bit building and put it in your application .exe folder

-Current build configuration uses x64.
+Current build configuration uses x64 Release.
-Once, you extract the downloaded zip file, open the project and select x86 build setting.
+Once, you extract the downloaded zip file, open the project and select x64 Release build setting.
 The latest c++ toolset is required to build the project.